 Written work will be set in several subjects each night, but students should be aware that the most important part of homework is the study of the material covered in class during the day.
-Homework also includes the work required for assignments over a number of weeks.
-Parents/Carers are therefore requested not to accept the statement that there is no homework to be done.
+Homework also includes the work required for assignments over a number of weeks. homework to be done.
 Parents/Carers should check their student's School Diary regularly.